No version for distro humble showing jazzy. Known supported distros are highlighted in the buttons above.

 FusionCore

 ROS 2 sensor fusion SDK.
 Combines IMU, wheel encoders, and GPS into one reliable position estimate.
-Zero manual tuning.
+Self-tuning noise covariance.
 Apache 2.0.

 What problem does this solve?